Search News Posts

 If you gain HSA eligibility mid-year, you might think your only contribution option that year is to prorate the HSA annual contribution limit by how many months you were eligible.
 However, you’re also allowed to make a full annual HSA contribution by taking advantage of the last-month rule.

 The last-month rule means that if you are an HSA-eligible individual on the first day of the last month of your tax year (December 1 for most taxpayers), you are considered an eligible individual for the entire year.
-This means that if you became HSA-eligible on December 1, you could contribute up to that year’s annual contribution limit, even though you were only HSA-eligible for one month.
+This means that if you became HSA-eligible on December 1, you could contribute up to that year’s annual contribution limit.

-However, if you use the last-month rule to make a full contribution, you must remain eligible until Dec.
+However, if you use the last-month rule to make a full contribution, you must remain HSA-eligible during that month, as well as the following 12 months.
+So if you became HSA-eligible on Dec.
+1 and made a full contribution, you would need to remain HSA-eligible until Dec.
 31 of the following year (that time frame is called a testing period).
 If you lose HSA-eligibility during the testing period (for reasons other than death or becoming disabled) you’ll have to include the contribution amount that was only possible through the last-month rule as taxable income.
 You’ll also have to pay an additional 10% penalty on that contribution amount.

 Here’s an example: if you became HSA-eligible on December 1, 2020 and had family coverage, you could use the last-month rule to contribute a full $7,100 to your HSA (plus an extra $1,000 if you’re 55 or older).
 However, if you lost eligibility before the end of 2021, you’ll need to calculate the amount of income that only was possible through the last-month rule (see the next paragraph).